-Human Activin receptor type-2A (ACVR2A) is a Type 1 transmembrane protein belonging to the transforming growth factor-beta (TGF-beta) superfamily of signaling proteins.
+Activin receptor type-2A (ACVR2A) is a Type 1 transmembrane protein belonging to the transforming growth factor-beta (TGF-beta) superfamily of signaling proteins.
 ACVR2A contains an extracellular domain composed of a ligand binding domain.
 It is a type II serine/threonine kinase receptor and functions by binding ligands like activins, myostatin, and other TGF-β family members and forming receptor complexes activating the intracellular signaling pathway.
 ACVR2A interacts with inhibin beta A (INHBA) as well as myostatin, although to a lesser extent than ACVR2B.
 ACVR2A can form homodimers (ACVR2A-ACVR2A) or heterodimers (e.g., with ACVR2B).
 ACVR2A dimers are involved in regulating important biological processes such as cell growth, differentiation, development, and inflammation.
 Homodimerization, in particular, plays a pivotal role in the activin signaling pathway, which influences processes like tissue repair, muscle growth, and immune responses.
 Mutation or decreased expression of ACVR2A has been shown to play an important role in several cancers including prostate and colorectal.
-Therefore, a recombinant protein mimicking the ACVR2A dimer conformation can be crucial for basic and translational research as well as ACVR2A-targeting therapeutic discovery.
+While structurally and functionally similar to human ACVR2A homodimer, mouse ACVR2A homodimer is a species-specific tool essential for preclinical studies, basic research, and translational research.